-Deuces Wild - Texas Hold'em
+Deuces Wild - Hold'em

-Deuces Wild - Texas Hold'em
+Deuces Wild - Hold’em

 Deuces Wild is a variation of Texas Hold’em where all four of the deuces (2’s) in the deck are treated as “wild” cards and can be used by the player as any other card in the deck.